 It is important to investigate whether the moisture is actually a leak and not just condensation.
 Condensation is not a concern.
 Basically, it means the water heater is very hot, but the room in which it is located is cold.
 You can test this by wiping down and drying your water heater.
 Then, look closely at its exterior.
 If moisture develops evenly across the surface, it is likely condensation.

 Next, be sure to check the surrounding appliances.
 Is your HVAC system nearby?
 Examine whether it could be your AC leaking water or furnace leaking water.
 You can put paper towels on the ground to test where the water is coming from.

 Step 2.
 Turn Power Off

-Once you verify it is your water heater leaking water, the next step is to immediately turn off the power.
+Once you verify that it is your water heater leaking water, the next step is to immediately turn off the system's power.
 You should not be working on your water heater while it is hooked up to its power source.

 If you have an electric water heater, find your circuit breaker and flip the water heater switch to OFF.

 On a gas water heater, there is a dedicated gas shutoff valve at the base of the tank, near the gas line.

 The next step is to stop the flow of cold water supply into your water heater.